debugmen/debugmen.github.io/_posts/2022-02-18-enabot_series_part_1.md

 There's all the files and directories.
 Some that are notable are the busybox telnet symlink, boot.bin, kernel, passwd, FW_EBO_C, and of course the sound directory cause I think it be funny to make this thing say stupid crap.

-One important thing it's missing is a netcat symlink in the busybox.
-When I make my own firmware, I'll definitely plan on putting my own busybox on the device so I can setup a netcat reverse shell.
+One thing that would be nice to have that it's missing is a netcat symlink in the busybox.
+When I make my own firmware, I'll definitely plan on putting my own busybox on the device so I can setup a netcat reverse shell or bind shell.

 <br>

 ## Getting A Shell
-I'll start off with the passwd file.
+We now have all the files that are stored between boots, but now we wanna see what processes and files are created when the device boots up.
+I'll start off with the etc/passwd file.
 If we can crack the root password in that file, we can get a root shell through telnet or ssh if either of those are enabled.

 The contents are as follows